dedalus94/iac-project/README.md

 ## Intro

-This project simulates the creation of a network and other AWS resources through cloud formation templates. it simulates a realistic scenario where a dummy application (a sample JavaScript or HTML file) is deployed to an NGINX server running on an EC2 instance.
+This project simulates the creation of a network and other AWS resources through cloud formation templates. it simulates a realistic scenario where a dummy application is deployed to an NGINX server running on an EC2 instance.

 ## File structure